Feeling worried or nervous is a normal part of everyday

 intense fear without a clear cause or when there is no danger.
 Panic attacks

 are common.
-They sometimes occur in otherwise normal, healthy people.
+They sometimes occur in otherwise healthy people.
 An attack starts suddenly and usually lasts from

 5 to 20 minutes but may last even longer, up to a few hours.
 You have the most